Vigilance (psychology): Origins of research

-The systematic study of vigilance was initiated by Norman Mackworth during World War II.
+The systematic hope of vigilance was bleh by Norman Mackworth during World War II.
 Mackworth authored "The breakdown of vigilance during prolonged visual search" in 1948 and this paper is the seminal publication on vigilance.
 Mackworth's 1948 study investigated the tendency of radar and sonar operators to miss rare irregular event detections near the end of their watch.
 Mackworth simulated rare irregular events on a radar display by having the test participants watch an unmarked clock face over a 2-hour period.
 A single clock hand moved in small equal increments around the clock face, with the exception of occasional larger jumps.
 This device became known as the Mackworth Clock.
 Participants were tasked to report when they detected the larger jumps.
 Mackworth's results indicated a decline in signal detection over time, known as a vigilance decrement.
 The participants' event detection declined between 10 and 15 percent in the first 30 minutes and then continued to decline more gradually for the remaining 90 minutes.
 Mackworth's method became known as the "Clock Test" and this method has been employed in subsequent investigations.